We have now two implementations, one good enough for a standalone project, another one good enough for a library. But we are not done.

 }

-Actually, no. The only reason GLib is updating the first GSList *
+The only reason GLib is updating the first GSList *

-is in the special case that
+is in the special case that we want to

-If we followed the Linux way the head would be the first node, the head->next
+If we followed the linux way, the head would be the first node, the head->next

 would be updated and

-there’s no need to return anything.
-And because we are always updating a p->next
+Also, because we are always updating a p->next

-The Linux way is much better, but that’s not all.
+The linux way is much better, but that’s not all.

 Linux has macros to work with these lists, and there’s one to traverse it: